-If you are a heavier sleeper, the perfect mattress can be elusive.
-Support and durability are especially difficult to find when you are larger.
+If someone is a heavier sleeper, the perfect mattress can be elusive, because support and durability are especially difficult to find for bigger people.

 The good news is there are mattresses that deal with these issues very well.
-The Big Fig mattress and new Purple mattresses could both be a great fit if you are a heavier person.
+The Big Fig mattress and new Purple mattresses, for example, could both be a great fit if someone is a heavier person.
 This Big Fig vs Purple Hybrid Premier mattress comparison will go through the construction of both mattresses in detail and highlight the main takeaways consumers should know about before making a decision.

-- The Big Fig is firmer than the Purple 4.
+- The Big Fig is firmer than the Purple 4 by a significant amount.

 Big Fig Construction

 - The cover is a quilted, 1” layer of ThermoGel foam, which adds softness and cooling to the mattress.

 - Then there is ½” of a gel-infused latex foam, which adds bounce and responsiveness.

-- This is followed by three 1” layers of polyfoam.
+- This is followed by three 1” layers of polyfoam, which get progressively firmer.

 - Next, there are 7” of individually wrapped coils, which are highly supportive, breathable, and durable.

 - The base layer is 1.5” of high-density polyfoam that the support coils can rest on.

 Purple 4 Construction

-- The first layer is 4” of a hyper-elastic polymer.
-It is firm and pressure-relieving at the same time.
+- The first layer is 4” of a hyper-elastic polymer, which is firm and pressure-relieving at the same time.

 - Next comes a 7.5” layer of individually wrapped coils, which are very supportive, breathable, and durable.

 - Finally, there is 1” of a foundational foam that the steel coils can rest on.

 - The covers are different in that the Big Fig is tufted and quilted with some polyfoam.
-The Purple 4 has a thin cover that lets you get right down to the gel grid and doesn’t affect the mattress feel too much.
+The Purple 4 has a thin cover that lets people get right down to the gel grid and doesn’t affect the mattress feel too much.

 - The main difference between these two mattresses can be found in their distinct comfort layers.
 The Big Fig has polyfoam with some gel foam, and the Purple 4 has a unique, hyper-elastic gel polymer.

-- The Purple 4 should be the more breathable mattress.
-The gel grid promotes a lot of airflow throughout the mattress.
-The Big Fig shouldn’t be sleeping hot either, but the Purple 4 should be the cooler sleeping mattress.
+- The Purple 4 should be the more breathable mattress, because the gel grid promotes a lot of airflow throughout the mattress.
+The Big Fig shouldn’t be sleeping hot either, but the Purple 4 should be the cooler sleeping mattress out of the two.

-- In terms of durability, I think both mattresses should last for some time.
-However, I think the Purple 4’s gel grid should add some more longevity to the mattress.
+- In terms of durability, both mattresses should last for some time, but I think the Purple 4’s gel grid should add some more longevity to the mattress.

 In terms of firmness, the Big Fig felt like an 8/10 and the Purple 4 felt like a 5/10.
-I weigh 230 pounds, so lighter and heavier people may have a different experience.
+I weigh 230 pounds, so lighter and heavier people may have a different experience overall.

 For me, the Big Fig felt too firm when I was on my back.
-The mattress didn’t allow my hips to sink in, so I actually felt like my hips were being pushed up.
+The mattress didn’t allow my hips to sink in, so it actually felt like my hips were being pushed up.
 I did not feel like my spine was in alignment.
 Also, on my side, I felt some real pressure on my shoulders and hips.
 On my stomach, I felt well supported and thought the mattress had the appropriate firmness level.

 On the Purple 4, I felt fantastic when I was on my back.
 My hips sunk in the right amount, and I was held up everywhere else.
 On my side, I felt almost no pressure on my shoulders and hips.
 Finally, when I was on my stomach, I was supported but think pure stomach sleepers should look at a model with a thinner comfort layer.

-In terms of feel, the Big Fig had a balanced hybrid feel with a bit of pillow-top.
-The Purple 4 had a unique, squishy-but-firm gel feel.
+In terms of feel, the Big Fig had a balanced hybrid feel with a bit of pillow-top, and the Purple 4 had a unique, squishy-but-firm gel feel.
 Both mattresses are responsive, so I don’t have trouble moving around on either.

 See more about the firmness and feel of the Big Fig in the video below.

-Now see Joe explain how the Purple 4’s hyper-elastic gel polymer works.
+Now see Joe explain how the Purple 4’s hyper-elastic gel polymer works in the video below.

 Motion Transfer Differences